ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

    bytes, due to values commonly used for the EDNS0 UDP Message Size field [@RFC6891], [@FLAGDAY2020].
 TCP responses are limited to 65,535 bytes.

-## Sibling Glue
+## Glue for Sibling Domain Name Servers

    This document clarifies that when a name server generates a referral response, it SHOULD include all available glue records in the additional section.
-If after adding all in-domain glue records, not all sibling glue records fit due to message size constraints, the name server is NOT REQUIRED to set TC=1.
+If, after adding glue for all in-domain name servers, the glue for all sibling domain name servers does not fit due to message size constraints, the name server is NOT REQUIRED to set TC=1.

-   Note that users may experience resolution failures for domains with only sibling glue when a name servers chooses to omit them in a referral response.
+   Note that users may experience resolution failures for domains with cyclically-dependent sibling name servers when the delegating name server chooses to omit the corresponding glue in a referral response.
 As described in (#siblingcyclicglue), such domains are rare.

 ## Updates to RFC 1034